oceanprotocol/pdr-backend/READMEs/predictoor.md

 **[Here](payout.md)** are instructions to claim your earnings.

 Congrats!
 You've gone through all the essential steps to earn $ by running a predictoor bot on mainnet.

+## 6. Run Dashboard

+After running your predictor bot, you may **monitor and analyze its performance**.

+To assist with this, pdr_backend provides a dashboard that utilizes **live blockchain data** to visualize key performance metrics such as **accuracy, profit, and costs over a specific period**.

+Please refer to this **[setup guide](predictoor-dashboard.md)** for detailed instructions on how to set up, configure, and **run the dashboard** to visualize real-time data from the blockchain.

 The next sections describe how to go beyond, by optimizing the model and more.